zuqini/ortho-2d-side-scroller/README.md

-# orthographic-2d-sidescroller-stater
+# ortho-2d-side-scroller

-The boilerplate for an orthographic 2d sidescroller game.
+The boilerplate for an orthographic 2d sidescroller game in Unity.